sblunt/orbitize/docs/formatting_inputs.rst

     If more than one valid set is given (e.g. RV measurement and astrometric measurement taken at the same epoch), ``read_file()`` will generate a separate output row for each valid set.

-Here is another example with ... ((plan to provide an example in another file format here))

 Whatever file format you choose, this method will read your input into an ``orbitize!``-formatted input table.
 This is an ``astropy.Table.table`` object that looks like this (for the example input given above)::

         epoch   object quant1  quant1_err quant2  quant2_err quant_type